What do believers do when someone or something comes against us unjustly, and we feel helpless to stop them?

 14 The Lord will fight for you, while you keep silent.”
 Exodus 14:14 (NASB)

 As I write this, I am in the middle of an ongoing, unresolved dispute with someone.
 We both believe that we are in the right and are trying to maintain cordial relations.
-But it is a raw and emotional issue for each of us, and we patiently look forward to a righteous resolution in God’s time.
+But it is a raw and emotional issue for each of us, and we patiently look forward to a righteous resolution, in God’s timing.

-It is difficult not be angry when in the middle of a conflict, but anger is something we absolutely must avoid.
+It is difficult not be angry when in the middle of such a conflict, but anger is something we must absolutely avoid.
 As a good friend counseled me, “D” plus “Anger” equals “Danger”.
-The root of anger is fear, and when we lean on God in faith, the fear begins to subside, and we trust that the future is in God’s hands.
+The root of anger is fear, and when we lean on God in faith, the fear begins to subside, and we trust that our good and righteous future is in God’s hands.

-In the meantime, we are learning to be patient, to do right, to live in peace as much as is in our control, but at the same time not to be a doormat to be trampled on.
+In the meantime, we learn to be patient, to do the right thing, to live in peace as much as is in our control, but at the same time, not to be a doormat to be trampled upon.

-The returned exiles in Jerusalem also felt powerless to defend themselves and ceased work on rebuilding the temple of the Lord.
-In fact, they had no choice in the matter as the authorities ordered them to stop.
-That can happen to us today, as well, when our opposition gains the ear of those in power.
+The returned exiles in Jerusalem also felt powerless to defend themselves, and ceased their work in rebuilding the temple of the Lord.
+In fact, they had no choice in the matter as the Medo-Persian authorities now ordered them to stop.
+This can happen to us today, as well, when our opposition gains the ear of those in power.

-But over time, God turned the favor of the authorities back towards the exiles to the point where they were actually financially supported in their work.
-God prompted the new king, Darius the Great, to go back to look for the initial decree that had been ordered by Cyrus to commence the temple work.
-He found it, and work on the temple was ordered to begin again with full provision provided by the royal treasury.
+But over time, God turned the favor of the authorities back towards the exiles, to the point where they were actually encouraged and financially supported to resume their work.
+God prompted the new king, Darius the Great, to go back to look for the initial decree that had been ordered by King Cyrus to commence the temple work.
+He found it, and work on the temple was ordered to begin again, with full provision provided by the royal treasury.

 1 Then King Darius issued a decree, and a search was conducted in the archives, where the treasures were stored in Babylon.
 2 And in Ecbatana, in the fortress which is in the province of Media, a scroll was found; and the following was written in it: “Memorandum— 3 In the first year of King Cyrus, Cyrus the king issued a decree: ‘Concerning the house of God in Jerusalem, let the temple, the place where sacrifices are offered, be rebuilt, and let its foundations be repaired, its height being sixty cubits and its width sixty cubits…